 the concert will finish at 9.45 pm

-Lada Ševčíková — violin
+Lada Ševčíková — violin, patron of the concert

 For me, bringing together Beethoven’s Seventh and our wonderful chief conductor Emmanuel Villaume is simply sheer joy!